| The Vaults |

 Jam or Jamming or Jammed

-- A unit whose purpose is to get deep into the opponent's troops and stop them moving around, whether by physically blocking them or at least threatening free strikes.
+- A unit whose purpose is to get deep into the opponent's troops and stop them moving around freely, by physically blocking their movement and/or threatening free strikes.
+Similar to a screening unit.

 - A "slow-grow" league aimed at new players.
 You start week 1 with a small force, then play bigger and bigger games as the league goes on.
 You also get points for assembling and painting models.